How to import point markers

-If you copy & paste these four lines into a text document and then save it with a .csv-extension, you can import the file to Datawrapper with a click on the "Import GeoJSON or CSV" button.
-Make sure that the first line in your CSV (your "column headers") are "lat" and "lng".
+If you copy and paste these four lines into a text document and then save it with a .csv extension, you can import the file to Datawrapper with a click on the "Import GeoJSON or CSV" button.
+Make sure that the first line in your CSV (your "column headers") are "lat" and "lng."

 How to prepare a GeoJSON with point markers

 In order to import your points to Datawrapper with a GeoJSON, it needs to...

 - be a valid JSON file (check validity with this online tool).